 If you are building a freelance career in Cambodia, Flexhire gives you a practical way to work with global companies without turning every client relationship into a custom legal, payment, and admin project.

 It depends on the scale and form of your work.
-Occasional independent work in your own name may be simpler than a formal business, but an ongoing commercial activity, business name, local clients, employees, commercial premises, or business banking can require registration through Cambodia's Online Business Registration system or Ministry of Commerce processes.
+Occasional independent work in your own name may be simpler than a formal business, but an ongoing commercial activity, business name, local clients, employees, commercial premises, or business banking can require registration through Cambodia's OBR system or MOC processes.

 Freelance consulting income is generally treated as business income rather than salary, but it can be subject to tax on income.
 PwC's 2026 Cambodia tax summary says general consulting income is excluded from salary tax but subject to tax on income, while some consultants can be deemed employees depending on the facts.